kriszyp/lmdb-js/README.md

 (see store options below for more options)
 Once you have a store the following methods are available:
 ### `store.get(key): any`
 Get the value at the specified key.
-The `key` must be a JS primitive (string, number, etc.) or an array of primitives, and the return value will be the stored value (dependent on the encoding), or `undefined` if the entry does not exist.
+The `key` must be a JS primitive (string, number, etc.), an array of primitives, or a buffer, and the return value will be the stored value (dependent on the encoding), or `undefined` if the entry does not exist.

 ### `store.put(key, value, version?: number, ifVersion?: number): Promise<boolean>`
 This will set the provided value at the specified key.
 If the database is using versioning, the `version` parameter will be used to set the version number of the entry.
 If the `ifVersion` parameter is set, the put will only occur if the existing entry at the provided key has the version specified by `ifVersion` at the instance the commit occurs (LMDB commits are atomic by default).
 If the `ifVersion` parameter is not set, the put will occur regardless of the previous value.

 This operation will be enqueued to be written in a batch transaction.
 Any other operations that occur within a certain timeframe (1ms by default) will also occur in the same transaction.
 This will return a promise for the completion of the put.
 The promise will resolve once the transaction has finished committing.
 The resolved value of the promise will be `true` if the `put` was successful, and `false` if the put did not occur due to the `ifVersion` not matching at the time of the commit.

+If this is performed inside a transation, the put will be included in the current transaction (synchronously).

 ### `store.remove(key, ifVersion?: number): Promise<boolean>`
 This will delete the entry at the specified key.
-This functions like `put`, with the same optional conditional value.
+This functions like `put`, with the same optional conditional version.
 This is batched along with put operations, and returns a promise indicating the success of the operation.

+Again, if this is performed inside a transation, the put will be included in the current transaction (synchronously).

 ### `store.putSync(key, value: Buffer, ifVersion?: number): boolean`
 This will set the provided value at the specified key, but will do so synchronously.
 If this is called inside of a synchronous transaction, this put will be added to the current transaction.
 If not, a transaction will be started, the put will be executed, and the transaction will be committed, and then the function will return.
 We do not recommend this be used for any high-frequency operations as it can be vastly slower (for the main JS thread) than the `put` operation (usually takes multiple milliseconds).